The Serpent's Seed

 According to the Serpent’s Seed doctrine, Cain was conceived inside of the Garden when Adam and Eve had sex with the Serpent.
 However, as we read above, Genesis 4:1 is clear that Adam and Eve were outside of the garden when Cain was conceived.
 The Serpent’s Seed doctrine says this is 100% false, forcing you to deny another portion of scripture and call the Holy Spirit a liar.

 Again, Genesis 4:1 is clear that Adam is Cain’s father.
 If you read all of Genesis 4, the rest of Cain’s genealogy is there.
 This is another belief that makes you deny a portion of scripture.

 William Branham's KKK connection

 Roy E. Davis was William Branham's first pastor.
-He was also a member of the KKK.
+He was also a member of the Klu Klux Klan (KKK).
 One of the doctrines of the KKK is Serpent Seed.
-It justified racial hatred and abuse, as well as the oppression of women.
-William Branham learned this doctrine from Roy Davis, and it was enforced in his family by his mother-in-law.
+It justifies racial hatred and abuse, as well as the oppression of women.
+William Branham learned this doctrine from Roy Davis, and it was reinforced in his family by his mother-in-law.

 How did the seed of the serpent get through the flood?